payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-core-sdk/ios-coresdk-seamless-integration.md

     2. Get the request by using the `createRequestWithPaymentParam` method for instance.

+    ```swift Swift
+    createRequest.createRequest(withPaymentParam: paymentParamForPassing, forPaymentType: PAYMENT_PG_EMI, withCompletionBlock: { request, postParam, error in
+    if error == nil {
+    //It is good to go state.
+You can use request parameter in webview to open Payment Page
+    } else {
+    //Something went wrong with Parameter, error contains the error Message string
+    }
+    })
     ```objectivec Objective-C
     self.createRequest = [PayUCreateRequest new];
     [self.createRequest createRequestWithPaymentParam:self.paymentParamForPassing forPaymentType:PAYMENT_PG_EMI withCompletionBlock:^(NSMutableURLRequest *request, NSString *postParam, NSString *error) {